Synthetixio/synthetix/docs/work-sheet.md

 # Work Sheet

 ???
 "Contract-Level Tasks"
     * TokenState for each ExternStateToken on diagrams
     * Go back through function docstrings and dev docs to ensure everything matches up.
     * Extract internal and dev notes into separate document and prepare to make this public-facing.
-    * Work out which licence headers are incorrect.
     * Inheriting descendents as well as ancestors.
-    * Solidity syntax highlighting.
     * Links to etherscan and addresses.
     * Fix inheritance hierarchy and references.
     * List inherited fields and methods in a collapsible details panel in the inheritance section.
     * Expand function signatures out with descriptions of parameters and return values.
-    * Complete all related contract graphs
+    * Complete all related contract graphs, and graphs for the higher level components in the contract architecture section.
+    * A consistent design language to distinguish contracts from contract groupings, et cetera.
     * Enhance Contract Mapper: Command line args etc. Look for calls out to other contracts in function bodies.
     * Mark all `uint`s that are fixed point numbers with their precision level.
     * Sequence diagrams for complex inter-contract functions.